-Dual curved edge smartphone displays have been exclusive to Samsung for a really long time (that is, if you don’t count LG’s G Flex and G Flex 2) and It’s only recently that the technology has started showing up on other manufacturer phones.
-You might argue that it doesn’t add any real value to the core functionality, but it sure as hell looks enchanting.
+Dual curved edge smartphone displays have been exclusive to Samsung for a really long time (that is, if you don’t count LG’s G Flex and G Flex 2) and it’s only recently that the technology has started showing up on other manufacturer phones.
+You might argue that the curved edge doesn’t add any real value to the core functionality, but it sure as hell looks enchanting.
+Is Samsung the only one that has the expertise to manufacture curved edge display phones?
 Here are a few non-Sammy phones with curved displays.

 When Xiaomi launched its Mi Note 2 in China late last year, it was instantly flagged as a Samsung Galaxy Note 7 replacement simply because of the design similarities that it holds with the ill-fated Samsung flagship.